Gender and Migration

 Stock item number: 125231

-Lore Van Praag is a postdoctoral researcher and research coordinator at the Centre for Migration and Intercultural Studies (CeMIS, University of Antwerp).
+Lore Van Praag is the director of the Centre for Migration and Intercultural Studies at the University of Antwerp.

 Maria Lucinda Fonseca is Professor and President of the Institute of Geography and Spatial Planning (IGOT) at the Universidade de Lisboa and scientific coordinator of the research group MIGRARE – Migration, Spaces and Societies at the Centre for Geographical Studies (CEG) at the same institution.